bitcoincashorg/spec/reenable-op-codes.md

 The operator must fail if:
 1. the numeric value is out of the range of acceptable numeric values (currently size is limited to 4 bytes)

+Unit tests:
+1. `a OP_BIN2NUM -> failure`, when `a` is a binary array whose numeric value is too large to fit into the numeric type, for both positive and negative values.
+1. `0x00 OP_BIN2NUM -> OP_0`.
+Arrays of zero bytes, of various lengths, should produce an OP_0 (zero length array).
+2. `0x00000000000001 OP_BIN2NUM -> 0x01`.
+A large binary array, whose numeric value would fit in the numeric type, is a valid operand.
+1. `0x80000000000001 OP_BIN2NUM -> 0x81`.
+Same as above, for negative values.

 ### OP_NUM2BIN

 *`OP_NUM2BIN` replaces `OP_RIGHT` and uses it's opcode*